mikunn/openapi2schema/README.md

 Notice also that `additionalProperties` is set to `false`.
 This is because if we allow additional string properties in the spec file, we would allow any property of type string.
 By setting it to `false`, we restrict additional properties to those defined by the pattern.

-If we allow pattern properties of primitive types (string, numeric types, boolean) in the spec, `additionalProperties` will be set to `false` if that type is found in `patternProperties`.
+If `additionalProperties` is an object, it will be converted to `false` if the `additionalProperties` object is deeply equal to one of the pattern objects in `patternProperties`.